 We recommend that the CSA provide an express exemption from the derivatives adviser registration requirement for the benefit of the following three categories of securities advisers.
 Those managers of investment funds and accounts that (i) enter into derivatives transaction for the purpose of hedging against a particular identified risk that is inherent in the securities or other assets in which they typically invest, such as interest rate and currency exposures (to the extent that FX Forwards are not exempted as set out above), (ii) enter into one or more derivatives transactions for the purpose of obtaining a long or short exposure to the securities or other assets in which they typically invest directly, such as an equity swap, and (iii) otherwise enter into derivatives that are incidental or ancillary to their stated investment strategy.
-Many securities advisers that manage investment funds and accounts need to maintain the flexibility to enter into derivatives transactions to hedge against certain risks inherent in their respective portfolios and would benefit from having the ability to use derivatives to obtain exposure to a particular asset in the class of assets in which they typically invest.
+Many securities advisers that manage investment funds and accounts need to maintain the flexibility to enter into derivatives to obtain exposure to a particular asset in the class of assets in which they typically invest.
 However, given a securities adviser's obligations to its clients under existing rules, it would be redundant to also require a securities adviser to also register as a derivatives adviser.